silshack/spring2014/_posts/2014-01-22-libbypythonbasics.md

 **Code:**

 ```
-text = "All work and no play makes Jack a dull boy" # The variable 'text' is our quote
+text = "All work and no play makes Jack a dull boy"
 sentence = text.split() # string split method to create list
 for x in range(len(sentence)): # len method provides length of list
     print sentence[x],